-Session Recording is designed to be deployed within a secure network and accessed by administrators, and as such, is secure.
-Out-of-the-box deployment is designed to be simple and security features such as digital signing and encryption can be configured optionally.
+Session Recording is deployed within a secure network and accessed by administrators, and as such, is secure.
+Out-of-the-box deployment is simple and security features such as digital signing and encryption can be configured optionally.

 - Session Recording records session graphics activities without regard to the sensitivity of the data.
 Under certain circumstances, sensitive data (including but not limited to user credentials, privacy information, and third-party screens) might be recorded unintentionally.
 Take the following measures to prevent risks:

 Disable core memory dump for VDAs unless for specific troubleshooting cases.

 To disable core memory dump:

 1. Right-click My Computer, and then select Properties.

 2. Click the Advanced tab, and then under Startup and Recovery, click Settings.

 - Session owners notify attendees that online meetings and remote assistance software might be recorded if a desktop session is being recorded.